mzgoddard/hard-source-webpack-plugin/README.md

 <a name="environmenthash-disabled-with-false"></a>

 You can disable the environmentHash by setting it to `false`.
 By doing this you will manually need to delete the cache when there is any dependency environment change.

+### `info`

+Control the amount of messages from hard-source.

+#### `mode`

+Sets other defaults for info.
+Defaults to 'test' when NODE_ENV==='test'.

+#### `level`

+The level of log messages to report down to.
+Defaults to 'debug' when mode is 'none'.
+Defaults to 'warn' when mode is 'test'.

+For example 'debug' reports all messages while 'warn' reports warn and error level messages.

 ## Troubleshooting